-In practice, the majoirty of activitities can be carried out by 100% foreign owned entities except for those determined as activities with 'Strategic Impact' as further detailed below.
+In practice, the majority of activitities can be carried out by 100% foreign owned entities except for those determined as activities with 'Strategic Impact' as further detailed below.

-The other emirates in the UAE have started to follow suit and to implement the provisions of the CCL concerning the foreign ownership relaxation.
+The other emirates in the UAE are also following suit and are implementing the provisions of the CCL concerning the foreign ownership relaxation.